WahomeKezia/Python_Beginer_Projects/README.md

 # Python_Beginer_Projects

-These are a series of beginer freidly python games to get you started with python
+These are a series of beginner freindly python games to get you started with python

 # Prerequisites